Enhancing Network Failure Mitigation with Performance-Aware Ranking: Evaluation

-\parae{Testbed Setup.} Our testbed employs a Clos topology of six TORs, four T1s, and two T2 switches, all connected by 10Gbps links.
+\parae{Testbed Setup.} We use a different variant of Clos (see~\secref{a:setup}) with 32 servers, six TORs, four T1s, and two T2 switches, all connected by 10 Gbps 200 $\mu s$ links.
 All switches are Arista 7050QX-32.
-Each of our six racks contain five to six servers.
-We introduce random packet loss in the testbed by using a user-defined ACL to match bits on the IP ID field in packet headers and directly modify the Broadcom firmware to drop packets the ACL matches.
-Because of this, packet loss rates in the testbed are powers of two, based on the number of bits the ACL matches on.
-We evaluate the impact of the failure and each mitigating action on the testbed with a traffic load of 3000 flows per second over 15 traces derived from our traffic characterization.
+We introduce random packet loss in the testbed using a user-defined access control list (ACL) to match bits on the IP ID field in packet headers and directly modify the Broadcom firmware to drop packets the ACL matches.
+Thus, packet loss rates in the testbed are powers of two based on the number of bits the ACL matches on.
+We evaluate the impact of the failure and each mitigating action on the testbed with a traffic load of 3000 flows per second.
+Each trace is 30 seconds long, and we measure across flows that start within [2, 5) s.

-\parae{\sysname Parameters.} We use 32 different random traffic matrices, each 200 seconds long, to estimate the impact of each mitigation.
-We generate 1000 independent routing samples per traffic, and we compute the CLP metrics over all the flows that start within [50, 150) seconds.
-Each epoch is 200ms.
-We also consider any flow with a size $\leq 150KB$ short.
+\parae{\sysname Parameters.} We use 32 different random traffic traces and 1000 routing samples based on~\secref{sec:swarm:internals}.
+For our baseline comparisons (with Mininet), each trace is 200 s long.
+We compute the performance over all the flows that start within [50, 150) s.
+Each epoch is 200 ms. We also consider any flow with a size $\leq$150 KB short.

-\parab{Baselines.} We compare \sysname to: \begin{description}[nosep,wide] \item[NetPilot~\cite{Wu_NetPilot}.]
-Given a failure, NetPilot iterates through each possible mitigation, computes the maximum link utilization, and picks the mitigation that minimizes utilization.
-Because NetPilot does not model link utilization on faulty links, it always disables corrupted links.
+\parab{Baselines.} We compare \sysname to: \begin{description}[nosep,wide] \item[NetPilot~\cite{Wu_NetPilot}] iterates through each possible mitigation, computes the maximum link utilization, and picks the action that minimizes utilization.
+NetPilot does not model link utilization on faulty links, so it always disables corrupted links.
 We report these results as NetPilot-Orig.
-We also extend NetPilot to only mitigate only if the resulting maximum link utilization is below a threshold.
-We report these results as NetPilot-80 for an 80\% and NetPilot-99 for a 99\% link utilization threshold.
+We also extend NetPilot to mitigate only if the resulting maximum link utilization is below a threshold.
+We report these results as NetPilot-80 for an 80\% and NetPilot-99 for a 99\% utilization threshold.

-\item[CorrOpt~\cite{Zhuo_CorrOpt}.]
-CorrOpt only considers link corruption failures.
-CorrOpt disables a link that corrupts packets if the number of paths to the spine that remain once it disables the link is above a threshold.
-We consider three thresholds, CorrOpt-25 uses a threshold of 25\% of paths remaining, CorrOpt-50 uses 50\%, and CorrOpt-75 uses 75\%.
+\item[CorrOpt~\cite{Zhuo_CorrOpt}] only considers link corruption failures.
+It disables a link if the number of remaining paths to the spine after taking the action is above a threshold.
+We consider three thresholds: CorrOpt-25, CorrOpt-50, and CorrOpt-75, which use a threshold of 25\%, 50\%, and 75\%, respectively.